supertorpe/vite-ts-phaser-starter/README.md

 `npm run build` builds the application to `dist`, generating two bundles for differential serving.

-`npm run serve` launches a server over the previously build.
+`npm run serve` launches a server over the previous build.

 ## License